1 GALLON MEAD RECIPE

 6. Add your yeast energizer and yeast nutrient stirring gently until dissolved.

-8. Your mead will start fermenting after a couple of hours.
+8. Your honey wine will start fermenting after a couple of hours.
 You will see your airlock start bubbling.
-Keep your fermenter in a place between 65 and 75 degrees and let the yeast do its work.
+Keep your fermenter in a place between 65 and 75 degrees and let the wine yeast do its work.
 This could take 10 to 20 days.

 9. When your air lock bubbling slows down dramatically, rack your mead into your 1-gallon jug using your siphoning tube.
 Be careful not to siphon up the sediment on the bottom of the fermenter.